-A fractured neck of the humerus is often caused by falling onto an outstretched hand or a direct impact to the shoulder.
+A fractured neck of the humerus is often caused by falling onto an outstretched hand or a direct impact on the shoulder.
 It is seen more often in young adults, adolescents, and the elderly.
 A sling will need to be worn to allow the fracture to heal, before commencing rehabilitation exercises.
 Read more on the treatment of this shoulder injury.

 The Humerus is the bone at the top of the arm which fits into the glenoid or socket of the shoulder to form the glenohumeral joint.
 The neck of the humerus is at the top of the bone.
 A fracture is a break in the bone.